The Best Kids’ Bedding, From Toddler to Tween

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.”
 That’s why we call them Simply the Best.

 Decorating a kid’s room is, by nature, a collaborative project.
-While your infant might not have had any thoughts on nursery design, by the time you’re mood boarding a child’s room, chances are your tot has opinions—and they’re probably strongly held.
-Luckily, though, some of our favorite stops for adult bedding also carry a wide array of kid-friendly prints and designs.
+While your infant might not have had any thoughts on nursery design, by the time you’re mood boarding a child’s room, chances are your kid has opinions—and they’re probably strongly held.
+Luckily, some of our favorite stops for adult bedding also carry a wide array of child-friendly prints and designs.
 After all, just because you’re collaborating with a “client” who might be difficult doesn’t mean you need to sacrifice style.

 The best kids’ bedding for your child’s room depends on a few factors: Your design preferences, their design preferences, plus the size of the bed and your budget.
 But before you get overwhelmed by all the options, never fear—we’ve done the hard work of researching dozens of brands to whittle a list down to nine of our very favorites.
 Read on (maybe with your kid!) to find bedding that will please even the most discerning designers-in-training.